siraat-ai-academy/freelance-content-writing-suite-by-jamalu/readme-updated.md

 59. Content SOPs (Standard Operating Procedures)
 60. Performance Monitoring Recommendations

-## 🧡 [12] Jamalu Signature Services
+## 🧡 [12] Eks2 Signature Services
 61. Empathy-Led Content Writing
 62. Moment-Match Copywriting
 63. Content Soul Mapping

 > ✨ This isn’t just a service list — it’s a soul map of what a modern content writer can offer with clarity, care, and courage.
-Powered by Jamalu, written for those ready to rise.
+Powered by Eks2, written for those ready to rise.